facebook••facebook••youtube••contact••index••home

 M-Fn icon Switches

-On the body are two switches: a two position attenuator for 0 dB and -15 dB, and a three position high pass filter for flat, -6 dB/octave below 115 Hz and -18 dB/octave below 80 Hz.
-There is a permanently enabled subsonic filter to nix rumble from vibrations at 17 Hz or lower.
+Like the SM27, the Beta 27 has two switches: a two-position attenuator for 0 dB and -15 dB, and a three-position high pass filter for flat, -6 dB/octave below 115 Hz and -18 dB/octave below 80 Hz.
+Although easy to reach with a short fingernail, the slight inset prevents accidentally switching.
+A permanently enabled subsonic filter nixes rumble from vibrations at 17 Hz or lower.

 desert icon Environmental Isolation